dineshbellamkonda12/Movie-Tracking-System/README.md

 1. Integration with External Data:

-Parsing and integrating the external dataset into the React application required careful handling and validation.
+Parsing and integrating the external dataset into the React application with careful handling and validation.

 2. Optimizing Search Performance: